Dennis Mills: Early life and politics

-With the Liberal Party in opposition, Mills served as parliamentary critic for entrepreneurship and small business.
-When the Liberal Party, under the leadership of Jean Chrétien, formed the government following the 1993 election, he served as Parliamentary Secretary to the Minister of Industry from 1993 to 1996.
-He then served as chair of the House of Commons Sub-Committee on Sports and vice-chair of the House of Commons Standing Committee on Canadian Heritage.
+When the Liberal Party, under the leadership of Jean Chrétien, formed the government following the 1993 election, he served as parliamentary secretary to the Minister of Industry from 1993 to 1996.
+He briefly left the Liberal caucus in 1996 to sit as an "Independent Liberal", in protest of the government's failure to abolish the Goods and Service Tax as it had promised in the 1993 campaign.
+He was re-elected in 1997 by defeating the NDP's Jack Layton, and served as chair of the House of Commons Sub-Committee on the study of sport in Canada, and vice-chair of the House of Commons Standing Committee on Canadian Heritage in the 36th Parliament.

-In 1996, he briefly left the Liberal caucus to sit as an "Independent Liberal", protesting the government's failure to abolish the Goods and Service Tax as it had promised in the 1993 campaign.
-Following Chrétien's resignation as Liberal leader, Mills publicly considered running to succeed Chrétien at the 2003 leadership convention and agitated against a "coronation" for front runner Paul Martin, but he did not end up standing for the leadership.
+On the suggestion of Mills, the name of his riding was changed to "Toronto—Danforth" ahead of the 2000 election.
+He believed that "Broadview--Greenwood" was confusing on a federal scale, and because the NDP had registered a web address for Broadview—Greenwood.
+He kept his seat in that election, and continued in his committee and sub-committee roles in the 37th Parliament.
+Following Chrétien's resignation as Liberal leader, Mills publicly considered contesting the 2003 leadership convention and agitated against a "coronation" for front runner Paul Martin, but he did not end up standing for the leadership.